mats-granath/toric-RL-decoder/docs/RL.md

     num_of_steps_prediction: maximum number of steps allowed on an syndrome before an episode is terminated.
     target_update: the frequency the target network is updated
     prediction_list_p_error: a list of the different error probabilities used for generating syndromes for evaluation.
+    minimum_nbr_of_qubit_errors: the minimum number of qubits error on random syndromes generated.
     replay_start_size: defines after how many training step the experience replay starts.
+    optimizer: string describint which optimizer should be used, e.g. 'Adam' or 'RMSprop'.